 It is not illegal to use such software to access the dark web in itself, as many people prefer the security of anonymity online for personal protection.

-For example, if a person experienced in accessing and distributing indecent images of children on the dark web copied your identity, used your IP address, and gained access to your computer, any police investigation would find that you were the person committing the offence.
+For example, if a person experienced in accessing and distributing indecent images of children on the dark web copied your identity, used your IP address, and gained access to your computer, any police investigation would find that you were the person committing the offence, and charge you accordingly.

 When the anonymity of open source code is combined with cryptocurrency, such as Bitcoin – which allows users to purchase child pornography with arguably untraceable currency – it makes tracking such offenders almost impossible.